 Trench coats definitely aren’t just for the boys!
 This popular style of men’s outerwear is one that has seamlessly transitioned into the world of women's wear and is here to stay.
 Trench coats look equally amazing on women, giving them an air of elegance and class.
-Even though this was originally a men’s military coat (the name literally originated from the trenches of World War I), it somehow doesn’t look the least bit masculine or even androgynous.
 It’s a timeless design that has stood the test of time, so you know you’ll be reaching for yours again and again!
 Come with us through this style guide and learn how to wear a trench coat.

 View this post on Instagram

 Trench Coats - Well known as a raincoat in the 19th century.
 Today worn as a fashion must-have.
 Cute colors, cuts and details make this coat to a lifelong favorite.
 Trench Coat: @sumissura #fashionblogger #outfitoftheday #stylediaries #styleblogger #model #stylegram #fashionguide #fashionstyle #shootandshare #aboutalook #photography #womenfashiontrend #influencer #fashionmodel #fashionblogger